syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-The `CHOOSECOLS` function returns the specified columns from an array.
+The `CHOOSECOLS` function returns specified columns from an array.